bnb/ideas/README.md

 ### GitHub/Twitter Inactive Username Checker
 Checks for GitHub/Twitter usernames, optionally matching a given term, that are inactive.
 While this doesn't really help on Twitter yet (they've got a policy that they don't reassign or delete inactive accounts), you can possibly get a good GitHub username with it.

+### Designer News Invite Family Tree
+Uses the Designer News API to fetch your invite family tree (who invited you, who invited them, etc.) and displays it nicely.
+Similar to that one for Dribbble.

 ## Open Source Software Theory